 - Consider employing a proven business transformation framework.
 Plus, third-party advisory for expertise augmentation.
 While your organization’s digital transformation will be unique, there’s no point in reinventing the wheel or struggling with issues (and mistakes) that have been solved elsewhere.

 - Understand that digital transformation will stress your organization beyond the technology.
-Your organization needs to appreciate and prepare for the activities and organizational pressures related to digital transformation.
+Your organization needs to appreciate and prepare for the works activities and organizational pressures related to digital transformation.

 - Prioritize your planned changes.
 Create and prioritize your digital transformation scope and lock it down (although have a mechanism for changing the scope, in a controlled way, when justified).
 Also target, and then communicate, some early quick wins.